-- 70. (1) A licensed insurance agent, if a company, shall submit to the Commission within three months of the end of his financial year, the following- - (a) financial statements for that financial year; - (b) a copy of the auditor's management letter, if any; - (c) the certificate of compliance required by section 79(3);
+- 70. (1) A licensed insurance agent, shall submit to the Commission within three months of the end of his financial year, the following- - (a) financial statements for that financial year; - (b) a copy of the auditor's management letter, if any; - (c) the certificate of compliance required by section 79(3); - (d) any certifications prepared by the auditor in accordance with section 14(1)(c); - (e) the report of its auditor on the financial statements; - (f) in respect of its domestic business- - the name of each principal for which the insurance agent has at any time in the financial year acted and for which it is, at the date of the return, acting; - (ii) a copy of every certificate that has been provided to it by a principal specified in subparagraph (i) in accordance with section 69(3) and, if appropriate, evidence that the professional indemnity insurance required under section 69(4) has been and remains in place; and - (iii) a list of the insurance sub-agents, if any, authorised by the said insurance agent to solicit domestic business on its behalf and on behalf of the principal it represents; and - (g) such other documents as may be specified in regulations. - (2) A licensed insurance agent may in writing apply to the Commission for an extension on time for the submission of the documents under subsection (1) up to a maximum of two months. - (3) A licensed insurance sub-agent, shall submit to the Commission within three months of the end of each calendar year the following returns in respect of its domestic business- - (a) the name(s) of that principal(s) for which the said insurance sub-agent is acting; - (b) written confirmation from the insurance sub-agent that the information set out in its original licence application, as modified by any subsequent notifications notified under section 79(2), remains correct and gives a full and fair picture of its business.

-- (d) any certifications prepared by the auditor in accordance with section 14(1)(c); - (e) the report of its auditor on the financial statements; - (f) in respect of its domestic business- - (i) the name of each principal for which the insurance agent has at any time in the financial year acted and for which it is, at the date of the return, acting; - (ii) a copy of every certificate that has been provided to it by a principal specified in subparagraph (i) in accordance with section 69(3) and, if appropriate, evidence that the professional indemnity insurance required under section 69(4) has been and remains in place; and - (iii) a list of the insurance sub-agents, if any, authorised by the said insurance agent to solicit domestic business on its behalf and on behalf of the principal it represents; and - (g) such other documents as may be specified in regulations. - (2) A licensed insurance agent may in writing apply to the Commission for an extension on time for the submission of the documents under subsection (1) up to a maximum of two months. - (3) A licensed insurance sub-agent, if a company, shall submit to the Commission within three months of the end of each calendar year the following returns in respect of its domestic business- - (a) the name(s) of that principal(s) for which the said insurance sub-agent is acting; - (b) written confirmation from the insurance sub-agent that the information set out in its original licence application, as modified by any subsequent notifications notified under section 79(2), remains correct and gives a full and fair picture of its business. - (4) Where the licensed insurance agent or subagent is an individual, he shall prepare and submit to the Commission, in a form approved by the Commission, a statement of affairs with respect to each financial year. - (5) A person who contravenes this section commits an offence and is liable on summary conviction, to a fine of \$20,000 or to a term of imprisonment of one year, or to both.
+(4) A person who contravenes this section commits an offence and is liable on summary conviction, to a fine of \$20,000 or to a term of imprisonment of one year, or to both.